noveogroup/backbone.iobind/README.md

 ### Collection

-In this example the client is binding to server 'create' events.
+In this example the client is binding to server `create` events.
 Therefor, create a model instance, populate, save, then discard reference.
 Let the server event handle adding the new model to the collection to ensure id consistency.

 ``` js